jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

                a source file with at least PWR_HERE to protect it against any subsequent error.

-	case 2 : <reset>  ==> performs reset and the program beyond RST_HERE is lost. if ECHO is on, the WARM display is preceded by the SYSRSTIV value "4", else no display.
+	case 2 : <reset>  ==> performs reset and the program beyond RST_HERE is lost. the WARM display is preceded by the SYSRSTIV value "#4".

-	case 2.1 : when you type COLD (software reset) ==> same effects. if ECHO is on, the WARM display is preceded by the SYSRSTIV value "6", else no display.
+	case 2.1 : when you type COLD (software reset) ==> same effects. the WARM display is preceded by the SYSRSTIV value "#6".

 	case 2.2 : when you type RST_STATE ==> the program beyond RST_HERE is lost.